The function of Sales is seen as totally numbers driven.

 The emphasis must be on quality rather than quantity: measuring raw activity levels for calls, meetings demonstrations or proposals is likely to encourage dysfunctional behavior.
 Whilst raw activity levels may be useful predictors of success in relatively simple transactional sales, a naive over-emphasis on the volume of work without regard to the quality of work can actually depress revenue performance.

-The quality of an activity can only be measured in terms of the outcome achieved.
+The quality of activity can only be measured in terms of the outcome achieved.
 In complex B2B sales, the best way of assessing the quality of any activity is to determine whether it resulted in a qualified prospect committing to advance their buying decision journey as a result.

 This emphasis on quality is likely to result in salespeople: